john-moore-levesque/automated-testing/README.md

 source venv/bin/activate
 (venv) pip install -r requirement.txt
 </pre>

+Additionally, if you are using Firefox on Linux you will need to make sure you have:
+* gtk3
+* libXt

+(Note that the above was specifically written regarding CentOS - your mileage may vary with other distros.)

 ### local_settings.py
 Copy the features/local_settings.py.example file to features/local_settings.py and edit as appropriate.